 setting max heap to $(runtime.ram) is usually ok, since it is equal to the ramMin you specify in the cwl. if ramMin is 13000, arvados will take into account the overhead, and assign a node with at least ~15000 ram. since max heap is 13000, it will never exceed total ram.

 however, this still needs an experiment run to make sure it actually works. the usually workflow is to run crunchstat summary on all jobs, adjust resource, and then rerun to confirm. if you're under time pressure, maybe skip this and make a ticket that does this later.

-#6 Updated by Sarah Zaranek 7 months ago
+#6 Updated by Sarah Zaranek over 1 year ago

 1. Misunderstood, Jiayong meant white space not spacing, fixed (I think) all extra white spacing at end of lines (hopefully!)

 4. In gatk-haplotypecaller-with-interval.cwl, $(runtime.outdir) is not necessary, since it's the default output directory. --- Need to look into this and fix it

 5. I will up the Java requirements but for now I think I will not do the automatic thing just for time concerns.
 I will circle back and fix it later.

 7. Fixed this for 1 case and will fix the rest...

 - Swapped out fastq docker file for "standard" ones from biocontainers

 - Swap out bwa docker file for standard from biocontainers if it will let me bgzip